butcherbox/frontend-test/README.md

 We have included the Roboto font already (link found in public/index.html)

-You will find mock data in public/data.json import/fetch/copy this into your app and render the items to match the look of the individual cards in the design.
+You will find mock data in src/data.json import/fetch/copy this into your app and render the items to match the look of the individual cards in the design.
+You will want to move this to the public folder if using fetch to import it.

 ### Required Functionality